By Kaitlyn B. and Daniel F.

 In today’s society, so many people are faced with issues regarding sexual harassment and assault.
 These issues most commonly affect women, but do affect men as well.

 Famous movie producer Harvey Weinstein has had numerous women come out accusing him of sexual assault.
 This had led to a firestorm surrounding many famous Hollywood entertainers.
 Junior Jadé P. said, “I think it’s very disrespectful and rude, what has been going on in the industry because people work so hard to get there.
 Being treated that way is not right for how much they had to do to get to that place.”

 This has led to a number of Hollywood stars being accused.
 Among the accused are comedian Louis C.K. and actor Kevin Spacey.
-C.K. apologized for his actions while Spacey said he didn’t remember and used the allegations to come out as a gay man.
-Sophomore William T. said, “It doesn’t matter, he still sexually abused someone.”
+C.K. apologized for his actions, while Spacey said he didn’t remember, and he used the allegations to come out as a gay man.
+In response to this, sophomore William T. said, “It doesn’t matter, he still sexually abused someone.”

 Unfortunately, these things don’t just happen in Hollywood.
 Things like this happen to regular people, just like us.
 Shouldn’t they have come to an end by now?

 Uncountable numbers of people are sexually harassed or assaulted all the time, though their experiences aren’t always spoken about.